 Next, you will be able to choose from the schemes listed in the table below.
-All schemes have their pros and cons, some of which are discussed in Appendix C. If you are unsure, choose the first one.
+All schemes have their pros and cons, some of which are discussed in Apendiks C. If you are unsure, choose the first one.
 Bear in mind that guided partitioning needs a certain minimal amount of free space to operate with.
-If you don't give it at least about 3GB of space (depends on chosen scheme), guided partitioning will fail.
-Also, on small disks you will probably not see all of the schemes mentioned below.
+If you don't give it at least about 1GB of space (depends on chosen scheme), guided partitioning will fail.

-Partitioning scheme Minimum space Created partitions All files in one partition 8GB /, swap Separate /home partition 9GB /,/home,swap Separate /home, /var and /tmp partitions 12GB /,/home,/var,/tmp,swap Separate /srv and /var partitions; swap limited to 1GB (for server) 8GB /,/srv,/var,swap Scheme especially for small disks 3GB /, swap
+Partitioning scheme Minimum space Created partitions All files in one partition 600MB /, swap Separate /home partition 500MB /,/home,swap Separate /home, /var and /tmp partitions 1GB /,/home,/var,/tmp,swap